openhab/org.openhab.ui.habmin/README.md

 ============

 ### OpenHAB-2
-For openhab 2, simply add the _org.openhab.ui.habmin_ JAR file to your addons folder.
+For openHAB-2, simply add the _org.openhab.ui.habmin_ JAR file to your addons folder.
+Then open your browser at http://openhab server/habmin/index.html.

 ### OpenHAB-1
-You need to install the [HABmin JAR](https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.io.habmin-1.7.0-SNAPSHOT.jar?raw=true) **AND** the [ZWave JAR](https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.binding.zwave-1.7.0-SNAPSHOT.jar?raw=true) from the [HABmin repository](https://github.com/cdjackson/HABmin) and add them to your openHAB ```addons``` folder  (note that you can use any other recent zwave binding if you prefer).
+You need to install the [HABmin JAR](https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.io.habmin-1.7.0-SNAPSHOT.jar?raw=true) **AND** the [ZWave JAR](https://github.com/cdjackson/HABmin/blob/master/addons/org.openhab.binding.zwave-1.7.0-SNAPSHOT.jar?raw=true) from the [HABmin-1 repository](https://github.com/cdjackson/HABmin) and add them to your openHAB ```addons``` folder  (note that you can use any other recent zwave binding if you prefer).
 These files are needed no matter what installation you choose next - if you don't install these files, some things may work, but most won't (eg sitemaps might work, but charting etc won't).
 Note that the zwave binding is needed even if you don't have zwave installed - it won't do anything, but is needed to resolve some dependancies - this will be removed in openHAB2.
 You also (currently) need to install HABmin version 1 since the HABmin JAR is using a few files in this repository (I know this is bad - I should remove this dependancy soon).

 Packages are available for easy install - either for a web server (ie. installation into openHAB so you can use a browser), or as an Android app.

 * You can download either the release version - grab the latest from the [releases folder](https://github.com/cdjackson/HABmin2/releases).
 * Or, if you want the latest snapshot, grab it from the [working folder](https://github.com/cdjackson/HABmin2/tree/master/output).

-### Web interface
 Then grab the appropriate ZIP file from the [releases folder](https://github.com/cdjackson/HABmin2/releases) or the latest snapshot from the [working folder](https://github.com/cdjackson/HABmin2/tree/master/output).
 Generally the ```-release``` version, however a ```-debug``` version is also supplied.
 Unzip the file into a folder webapps/habmin2 in your openhab installation folder.

 Then open the browser at http://openhab server/habmin2.